resvishal/resvishal.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a **Project Associate at [CSIR–Institute of Himalayan Bioresource Technology (CSIR-IHBT)](http://www.ihbt.res.in/en/)**.
+I am a **Project Associate** at the [CSIR–Institute of Himalayan Bioresource Technology (CSIR-IHBT)](http://www.ihbt.res.in/en/) and completed my **M.Sc. in Bioinformatics** at the [Department of Bioinformatics, Pondicherry University](https://bicpu.edu.in/).
-My research is focused on **computational drug discovery** against *Mycobacterium tuberculosis*.
-I use a range of **in-silico techniques** including:

-- Molecular Dynamics (MD) simulations
-- Molecular Docking
-- Free Energy Calculations
-- Structure-based Drug Design approaches

-My work involves exploring **protein–ligand interactions, drug resistance mechanisms, and therapeutic target validation**.
-I also integrate **bioinformatics, cheminformatics, and structural biology** to enhance the drug discovery pipeline.

-**Research Interests**
-- Drug discovery for tuberculosis (TB)
-- Computational biology and molecular simulations
-- Structure-based drug design
-- Mechanisms of drug resistance in pathogenic proteins

-**Future Goals**
-- Advance expertise in **computational drug design**
-- Collaborate with interdisciplinary teams for **novel therapeutic development**
-- Contribute to addressing **global health challenges** like tuberculosis
+My research focuses on **computational approaches to understand disease mechanisms and protein–ligand interactions**.
+I apply molecular dynamics simulations, molecular docking, free energy calculations, and structure-based drug design to explore how small molecules can modulate biological targets.

+During my master’s thesis, I investigated the **dengue virus NS2B/NS3 protease**, using docking and molecular dynamics to identify potential allosteric binding sites and evaluate ligand stability.
+This experience strengthened my interest in structural bioinformatics and the role of computation in advancing therapeutic discovery.

+Beyond technical skills, I am driven by a deep **curiosity for scientific inquiry**—to ask precise questions, explore hidden mechanisms of biology, and translate computational insights into meaningful solutions.
+I believe in combining **structural bioinformatics, creativity, and persistence** to contribute to both fundamental science and real-world health challenges.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).